TheBioinformatician/Dual-Functional-Genomics-Asciminib/README.md

 # Dual-Functional-Genomics-Asciminib
-Supporting code and data "Dual functional genomics reveals a broad and convergent landscape of asciminib resistance in BCR::ABL1"
+Supporting code and data for "Dual functional genomics reveals a broad and convergent landscape of asciminib resistance in BCR::ABL1"